floodlight/indigo/README.md

 Building Unit Tests
 -------------------

-Change directory to targets/bigcode-utests and "make".
-This will make in each module's unit test directory and run the unit test.
-In general, you will see a lot of output and occassionally even error messages for tests that run
+Run `make check`.
+This will build and run each module's unit test.
+In general, you will see a lot of output and occasionally even error messages for tests that exercise error handling.

 Tracking Issues
 ===============